 How can I find a therapist who is a good fit for me?

-Psychotherapy requires a very personal connection with a therapist, and it’s not uncommon to go through a trial-and-error process to find a provider who is a good “fit” for you/your loved one.
-The important thing is to find one that you/your loved one trusts, where you feel “heard” by the therapist.
-In the meantime, you may want to consider the following tips for finding a psychotherapist who is a good “fit”:
+Psychotherapy requires a very personal connection with a therapist, and it’s not uncommon to go through a trial-and-error process to find a provider who is a good fit for you or your loved one.
+The important thing is to find one that you or your loved one trust and feel heard by.

 Ask a few questions.
-Getting some information upfront can help you figure out if a therapist is a “fit” for you.
+Getting some information upfront can help you figure out if a therapist is a fit for you.
 Some possible questions to ask a potential therapist include:

 - What education, license and specialty certifications do you have?